-• Contributions from participants - The Authority began collection of contributions in January 2021, which are submitted to the Authority for participating employees.
-This resulted in contributions being approximately \$205 million, which represents six months of contributions.
-Contributions recorded were approximately \$415.1 million for fiscal year 2022 and \$442.9 million for fiscal year 2023, a \$27.8 million increase from fiscal 2022.
-This increase is attributed to higher wages reported by employers and increased outreach by the Authority which resulted in additional employers contributing to the Program.
-Overall contributions since inception are approximately \$1.1 billion.
+• Contributions from participants - Contributions recorded were approximately \$415.1 million for fiscal year 2022, \$442.9 million for fiscal year 2023 and \$465.2 million for fiscal year 2024, a \$22.3 million and \$27.8 million increase from fiscal 2023 and 2022, respectively.
+These increases are attributed to higher wages reported by employers and increased outreach by the Authority which resulted in additional employers remitting contributions to the Program on behalf of employees.
+The fiscal 2024 increase is also due to fund recovery efforts that commenced in fiscal 2024 and which included assessing penalties and interest.
+Overall contributions since inception are approximately \$1.5 billion.